listar2000/listar2000.github.io/_posts/2017-11-05-chicago-parks.md

 {% higherground lakefront  -87.61536 41.86810 'https://i.imgur.com/9tiJATm.jpg' 608 0 "An interactive panorama (above) I shot at the point farthest from a road in the Lakefront trail.
 And a map (below) with a marker at the point and a circle of radius equal to the distance to the nearest road, so the each circle contains no roads." %}
 <br/>

 Next I visited the most remote points in Chicago's parks.
 I was surprised in a number of ways.
 First, by just how remote these spots are.
 Second, by the beauty that my simplistic measure of remoteness led me to.
-Third, by the fact that 5 of the top 7 are on Chicago's South Side.
+Third, by the fact that 5 of the 7 most remote parks are on Chicago's South Side.
 But that's not a coincidence.
-Nor can it be principally explained to the city's generosity to a side of town it otherwise neglects.
+Nor can it be principally explained by the city's generosity to a side of town it otherwise neglects.
 The abundance of park land on Chicago's South Side is part of a larger story in land use history across the country: the conversion of former industrial and military sites into parks.

-For each site, I've included a panorma photo that I took at (or near) the point farthest from a road.
-I've also included a map with a marker for the point farthest from a road and a circle whose radius is the distance to the nearest road.

 ## 7. Lincoln Park: 1,595 ft
 Lincoln park is Chicago’s largest park at 1,208 acres.
 There’s a lot to see, but roads criss-cross through most of it.
 The farthest point from a road in Lincoln Park is the Montrose Point Bird Sancturary.